Our next Friends of Warwick Ponds meeting will be on Thursday November 1st @ 6 PM in the small meeting room at the Warwick Public Library.

 Friends of Warwick Ponds thanks URI Watershed Watch for 30 years of dedication to collect and document water quality data.
 We also thank Director Janet Coit and her staff for all they have done and continue to do to improve Warwick Water Quality.

-FRIENDS of WARWICK PONDS Sept 6, 2018 MEETING AGENDA 1
+FRIENDS of WARWICK PONDS Sept 6, 2018 MEETING SUMMARY 1

 The environmental phrase of the month is Organic- In this guide, matter from living or once